When’s the best time to see fall color in the Smokies?

 Special Train Rides

 Leave the driving to the Great Smoky Mountains Railroad on the special “Leaf-Looker” excursions to the Nantahala Gorge.
-Daily.
-(Named one of the 10 Top Fall Foliage Trains by Travel and Leisure)
+Daily trips, and most are onboard the steam train.
+Named one of the 10 Top Fall Foliage Trains by Travel and Leisure.

 More Ways to Enjoy Autumn